 It’s important to set realistic expectations when using lemon as a flea treatment.
 Lemon juice is not a cure-all and may not be effective in severe flea infestations.
 Over-reliance on lemon juice alone can lead to disappointment and potentially worsen the flea problem.

 Lemon treatments should be seen as a complementary strategy within an integrated pest management approach.
-This means combining multiple methods, such as regular vacuuming, washing pet bedding, and using vet-recommended flea prevention products, to effectively control fleas.
+This means combining these multiple methods to effectively control fleas:

 Experts generally agree that while natural remedies like lemon can play a role in flea control, they often cannot replace the effectiveness of professional treatments and products specifically designed for flea eradication.
 It’s always best to consult with a pest control specialist or veterinarian to determine the most appropriate course of action for your situation.